All Episodes

 And then she went on to say, terrorism is a result of this war.

-And it is an indication of your disingenuousness.
+Ms. Boxer, that's an insult, and it is an indication of your disingenuousness.

-9-11 happened before the Iraq War, Senator.
+9-11 happened before the Iraq war, Senator.

 You cannot erase it.